remko/waforth/README.md

 ## Testing

-The tests are served from `/tests`.
+The tests are served from `/tests` by the development server.

+You can also run the tests in Node.JS by running

+    make check

 ## Design